krausekai/electron-web-blocker/README.md

-# Electron hosts filter
+# Electron Web Blocker

-Detects whether a URL should be blocked, such as advertisements, malware, or any other defined website in a hosts file.
-The default internal hosts list file is obtained from [StevenBlack](https://github.com/StevenBlack/hosts).
+Detects whether a URL should be blocked, such as advertisements, malware, or any other defined file of web addresses (e.g. from a hosts file).
+The default internal web address list file is obtained from [StevenBlack's hosts file](https://github.com/StevenBlack/hosts).

 - Can be used generically by calling ``isBlacklisted("example.com")``,
 - Can take an Electron ``BrowserWindow`` or ``BrowserView`` as parameter of ``filter()``